 She is currently an editorial fellow at Mother Jones magazine, and freelances regularly as a photographer with the San Francisco Chronicle.
-Her work has appeared in The Guardian, VICE, Pacific Standard and other publications.
+Her work has also appeared in The Guardian, VICE, and Pacific Standard, among other publications.

 Her reporting interests cover human rights, health, climate and gender issues.
 With a focus on international journalism, Rosa has previously reported in East Africa, including assignments in Tanzania and Malawi.
 Her recent master’s thesis project, a long-form narrative feature, explored the connection between climate change and gender-based violence in northern Kenya.

 She completed her Masters at the University of California, Berkeley Graduate School of Journalism, where she studied narrative writing and photojournalism.
 In 2018, she received the university's Dorothea Lange Fellowship, and was awarded national first-place for feature writing in the SPJ Mark of Excellence Awards.

 UC Berkeley Dorothea Lange Fellowship, 2018

 Broadly's Favorite Stories of 2017